- 1 large leg of lamb, bone in (about 2kg)

 Sweet almonds have a subtle fragrance that lends itself well to baking and also works well with…

-- 2 preserved lemon, flesh discarded, peel and pith finely chopped
+- 2 preserved lemons, flesh discarded, peel and pith finely chopped

 - 1 tbsp ras el hanout